-Candidates who achieve grade C overall, with grade 2 in Speaking, in Cambridge IGCSE English as a Second Language 0510 (Speaking Endorsement) can be considered to be at a level equivalent to B2 on the Common European Framework of Reference for Languages (CEFR).
+Candidates who achieve grade C overall in Cambridge IGCSE English as a Second Language 0511 (Countin Speaking) can be considered to be at a level equivalent to B2 on the Common European Framework of Reference for Languages (CEFR).

 Cambridge IGCSEs are accepted and valued by leading universities and employers around the world as evidence of academic achievement.
 Many universities require a combination of Cambridge International AS & A Levels and Cambridge IGCSEs or equivalent to meet their entry requirements.